 Where should I submit my completed application?

 Please submit all completed online applications through the application page portal by the specified deadline.
-All letters of recommendation letters of recommendation must be submitted by the people writing the letters by the specified deadline.

 Who is Stanley E. Degler?